Key Takeaways

 3. Set Up a Trust Fund for Younger Family Members

 In these situations, you can set up a trust fund on their behalf.
-This is a legal entity designed to hold money and property for the benefit of someone else.
-You could then make the trust the beneficiary of your life insurance policy.
-You would give the trust instructions for when it would pay out, such as at age 25.
+A trust can hold assets for a younger beneficiary and distribute funds based on rules you set.
+You can name the trust as the beneficiary of your life insurance policy and specify in the instructions when payouts occur, such as at age 25.

 4. Donate Your Policy to Charity